Principals worried about 'families gone missing' as truancy numbers increase

 Taylor-Patel said recent efforts to encourage families to get children back to school appeared to be working.

-"There's been a really big focus on getting students and families re-engaged in school and it's been really successful in a lot of instances," she said.
+"There's been a really big focus on getting students and families re-engaged in school and it's been really successful in a lot of instances."

 Figures for the full 2021 year showed most students referred to the Attendance Service had not been referred before but a small number, which was redacted, had been referred six or seven times.